funkBuild/hooks_training/README.md

 `example2_useeffect_usecallback`
 Example of using useEffect for making a custom hook for detecting keypresses and running a callback created from a useCallback hook.

+`example3_useref`
+Example of using useRef for holding a reference to an element and using the reference inside a callback function

+`example4_usecontext`